contrast-zone/iframe-to-image/README.md

 ## Test cases

-The library is tested on the latest the following platforms:
+The library has been tested, and works on the following platforms:

 - Linux
     - Firefox